The 2016 Leadership Program begins on Monday, June 6, and ends on Friday, August 12.

 Personal Interests and Achievements - Typical entries include but are not limited to musical ability, athletic activities, debating experience, and other activities that reflect leadership and personal achievement.

 It is important that references be carefully selected.
 The individual writing a letter in support of your application (referee) should be able to comment on your qualifications for a career in your chosen field of study.
 At least two reference letters, but no more than four, should be submitted with the application.
+All letters must be on letterhead and signed with a title and an explanation as to how they know you.
 This is part of the online application.